Some public schools in Maryland open for kids who need it most

 If a child shows possible symptoms, other students seated near that child have had to isolate at home because bus seating is not always six feet apart.
 Once at school, six feet of distancing is maintained, school officials said.

-Three staff have tested positive since school started, but none was working with children, according to the school system.
+Three staff members have tested positive since school started, but none was working with children, according to the school system.

 Lisa Durham, who has two children in the school system, said her son with special needs is already back at middle school and soon her second-grade daughter will return to Greensboro Elementary.